ShiYuanjun-Tim/Angular2Demo/README.md

-this demo from the seed of   Angular 2 QuickStart Source
+this demo is starting from the seed project refered in the  [Angular 2 QuickStart Source.](https://angular.io/docs/ts/latest/quickstart.html) and written by TypeScript.

-usage please refer to   [angular.io quickstart](https://angular.io/docs/ts/latest/quickstart.html)
+demo usage please refer to the quickstart page.